KHard2Bme/Bank-Loan-Report-Analysis/README.md

 ### Customers who Rent:
 - the average employement length is about 4.4 years
-- the employee title varies within the private sector
+- the employee title varies within the services, technology, and education sectors
 - all loans have a 36 month term
 - the average annual income is about $ 51,538
 - the average DTI ratio is 0.14 percent